dwrolvink/Linux/assembly_x86_64/readme.md

 | readline | `sys_read` 0   | `standard_input` 0   | | |  | | | |
 | exit     | `sys_exit` 60  | `error_code` 0       | | |  | | | |

-All the code here is written in the Intel dialect, and has NASM specific code, so it has to be compiled using NASM.

 # Examples
 ### Run asm code